UvaCsl/HemoCell/doc/user_guide/Case.rst

   // Add a particleType to the simulation, the template argument refers to the
   // corresponding mechanics in the mechanics/ folder
-  // The first argument must correspont with the CELL.xml and CELL.pos present in
+  // The first argument must correspond with the CELL.xml and CELL.pos present in
   // the directory (where CELL is the string input).
   // The second argument defines how a cell is build up. see
   // config/constant_defaults.h for options.